Blast from Russia attack on Ukrainian nuclear plant would equal ‘six Chernobyls’

 Mariupol's deputy mayor Sergei Orlov told BBC radio that its humanitarian situation was "terrible", after 40 hours of continuous shelling including on schools and hospitals.

+"I believe that he wants to destroy Ukraine as a nation, and Mariupol is on this way."

-In the northern city of Chernihiv, 33 people died Thursday when Russian forces hit residential areas, including schools and a high-rise apartment block, according to local officials.
+In the northern city of Chernihiv, 47 people died Thursday when Russian forces bombed residential areas, including schools and a high-rise apartment block, according to a new toll given by local officials.

+According to the UN, at least 331 civilians have died since Russia invaded in the night of February 24, purportedly to erase a Western-leaning, "Nazi" threat on its borders.

+Ukraine says it has killed thousands of Russian troops.
+Moscow on Wednesday said it had lost 498 soldiers.

-Authorities say residential parts in the eastern city of Kharkiv have also come under indiscriminate shelling, which UN prosecutors at The Hague are investigating as a possible war crime.
+Ukraine authorities say residential parts of the eastern city of Kharkiv have also come under indiscriminate shelling, which UN prosecutors at The Hague are investigating as a possible war crime.

+Ukraine's Foreign Minister Dmytro Kuleba demanded a special tribunal, alleging there were "numerous cases of, unfortunately, when Russian soldiers rape women in the Ukrainian cities".

-The UN Human Rights Council on Friday overwhelmingly voted to create a top-level investigation into violations committed in the invasion.
+In Geneva, the UN Human Rights Council overwhelmingly voted to create a top-level investigation into violations committed in the invasion.

+"The message to Putin has been clear: you're isolated on a global level and the whole world is against you," Ukrainian ambassador Yevheniia Filipenko said after the vote.

-The conflict has already produced more than one million refugees who have flooded into neighbouring countries in Europe.
+The UN says more than 1.2 million refugees have flooded from Ukraine into neighbouring countries.

 Both the EU and the United States said they would approve temporary protection for all refugees fleeing the war.

-It is also driving some Russians to flee the country, fearful that now is their last chance to escape the economic pain from ever-tougher Western sanctions, or a Kremlin crackdown on domestic opposition.
+It is also driving some Russians to flee the country, fearful it is their last chance to escape the economic pain from ever-tougher Western sanctions, or the Kremlin crackdown on domestic dissent.

 On one of the few remaining routes from Russia to the EU, trains from Saint Petersburg to Finland have been packed with Russians.